Neha/Nodejs-workshop/README.md

   - Congratualtions you have a nodejs based application!!

   ## Session 2 : API in nodejs
+  ## Agenda
+Now, we know Nodejs and used the http modules.
+Now, we will use framework - Express.
+We will understand what express and why we should use it.
+We will also go through the project we will be creating for this workshop.
+We will refactor the folder and files as per the project.

   ### Introduction to APIs [THEORY]
   - What is API